wuspy/portal_calendar/README.md

    Once the back cover is installed, you can secure it with an **M3x8** screw in each corner.

-5. Insert the e-Paper Driver HAT into the slot by the ribbon cable and clip the ribbon cable into the connector.
+6. Insert the e-Paper Driver HAT into the slot by the ribbon cable and clip the ribbon cable into the connector.
 Make sure you get it fully seated in the connector, and **make sure to latch it closed**, otherwise the display may not work when you try to power it on.
 Also, make sure the **Display Config** switch is in the **B** position, and the **Interface Config** switch is in the **0** position.
-6. Now the fun part begins, cutting wires to length and soldering them to the ESP32.
+7. Now the fun part begins, cutting wires to length and soldering them to the ESP32.
 Note the colors listed below are the ones used in the wiring harness I got, yours is probably the same but it may be different if Waveshare changed it.

+   **NOTE: Waveshare has recently started shipping a new revision (Rev2.3) of their driver board that is not currently supported by this project.
+See [here](https://github.com/wuspy/portal_calendar/issues/22).
+This should be updated soon, but in the meantime you will need to do your own research for how to wire this board.**

     | e-Paper HAT   |     | ESP32 |
     | ------------  | --- | ----- |